 - Seating arrangements in churches should ensure that there is a two-metre distance between persons in all directions during a service, whether this is standing or sitting.
 This is the recommendation and is safest, though the law and practice in some jurisdictions may allow for a smaller distance.
-This is the requirement that should also determine the seating capacity of a church, where more specific national/regional instruction on capacity is not available. - The seating areas will need to be marked in a way to aid 'distancing'. - Families and individuals who live in the same household can sit together if they are living together. - Church balconies should not be used, as they are difficult to keep safe.
+This is the requirement that should also determine the seating capacity of a church, where more specific national/regional instruction on capacity is not available. - In view of the possibility of the presence of the more easily transmissible variants of Covid-19, two metre distancing between people should be rigorously observed. - The seating areas will need to be marked in a way to aid 'distancing'. - Families and individuals who live in the same household can sit together if they are living together. - Church balconies should not be used, as they are difficult to keep safe.